TREATING CHRONIC PAIN CAN BE DONE COMPASSIONATELY – CHECK OUT SHARON’S STORY

 Her first appointment seemed to go well and she claimed to have received empathetic, compassionate care towards her chronic pain.
-She noticed a passion from Dr. Aijaz for his craft and thought he cared about providing his patients with everything they needed to support their chronic pain.
-She had faith in him as her provider due to the genuine support and care he gave to her.
-He laid out a plan that was easy to comprehend; and the staff made it seamless to schedule her future appointment.
+She noticed a passion from APC’s pain specialists for their craft and thought they cared about providing their patients with everything they needed to support their chronic pain.
+She had faith in them as her provider due to the genuine support and care they gave to her.
+APC laid out a plan that was easy to comprehend; and the staff made it seamless to schedule her future appointment.
 As a whole she felt the staff were really supportive.
 From the people at billing, to the receptionist, to the x-ray support staff; everyone demonstrated to her they cared, took absolute pride in their jobs, and seemed to all work cohesively and collaboratively to provide the best care.

 She was so pleased with the supportive team at APC, she has recommended our services to her son, an Army veteran, who suffers from chronic knee and back pain.
 One thing that stood out to her was the amount of people who remembered her when she returned for her treatments.
 She said that the support staff must see a lot of patients each day yet they take the time to remember you; “that is great customer service.”

 SHARON’S TREATMENT PLAN